Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Introduction

+For this goal to be achievable in a nonparametric setting where not much is known about $\cM$ except being smooth (see \aspref{M} for details) requires that the point set be sufficiently dense in $\cM$.
+To quantify that, suppose\footnote{The use of intrinsic distances could be used instead, but this would not change things in any noticeable way.}

+Note that $\eps$ is at best on the order of $(\log(n)/n)^{1/k}$ when the points are sampled uniformly at random from $\cM$ and $\cM$ is of dimension $k$.
+Throughout, we assume that $k$ is known, although this is non-essential as it can be reliably estimated~\cite{fukunaga1971algorithm, kim2019minimax}.

-The first error bounds we know of come from the literature on manifold learning (aka nonlinear dimensionality reduction).
+The first error bounds we know of come from the literature on manifold learning.
 Indeed, Bernstein {\it et al} provide some theory for Isomap in~\cite{bernstein2000graph}.
-Isomap is based on three main steps: 1) form a neighborhood graph where the nodes are the points and two points within distance $r$ are connected with an edge weighted by the Euclidean distance between the points; 2) compute all the pairwise graph distances; 3) apply classical scaling to these distances with a prescribed embedding dimension $k$.
-The quantities $r$ and $k$ are tuning parameters of the method.
+Isomap is based on three main steps: 1) form a neighborhood graph where the nodes are the points and two points within distance $r$ are connected with an edge weighted by the Euclidean distance between the points; 2) compute all the pairwise graph distances; 3) apply Classical Scaling to these distances with a prescribed embedding dimension $k$.
+The connectivity radius $r$ is a tuning parameter of the method.
 Bernstein {\it et al} focus on the first two steps, meaning on the estimation of the intrinsic distances.
 Let $\d_\cG$ denote the graph metric, and note that it depends on $r$.
 Bernstein {\it et al} are able to show that, if $\cM$ is geodesically convex and $\eps/r \le C_1$, then

 where $C_1, C_2$ are constants depending on $\cM$.